VanOvermeire/secrets-manager-macro/README.md

 - Check all env contents
 - Attribute for changing secret name
 - Attribute for checking **selection** of envs + allow disabling of compile time checks (more useful once you can add fields to the struct...)?
 Or 'saving' of a check?
-- Handling nextToken for list secrets
-- Refresh method (and keep a validity timestamp)
+- Refresh method (and keep a validity timestamp?)
-- Lazy static option?
 - Allow selection of secrets by adding fields to the struct

+## Improvements, extensions

+- Lazy static as an option?
 - Parameter store as an alternative for loading?
 As an additional macro?